MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/timeline.md

 <!--CM7141381, IN7552762 pubpreview Sept 8, 2020, GA 2201-->
 *Applies to: Configuration Manager (current branch)*

 Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
-Microsoft brings together Configuration Manager and Intune into a single console called **Microsoft Endpoint Manager admin center**.
+Microsoft brings together Configuration Manager and Intune into a single console called **Microsoft Intune admin center**.
 When Configuration Manager synchronizes a device to Microsoft Endpoint Manager through tenant attach, you can see a timeline of events.
 This timeline shows past activity on the device that can help you troubleshoot problems.

 ## Prerequisites